-This page includes treatment news from IFFGD Industry Council supporters.
+This page includes news on developments in drug treatments for chronic gastrontestinal illnesses.
 No endorsement is intended or implied.

 Developments in drug treatments for functional GI and motility disorders.

 January 31, 2020 — The US Food and Drug Administration (FDA) has approved Dificid (fidaxomicin) tablets and oral suspension for the treatment of pediatric patients with Clostridioides difficile (C. difficile), a bacterium that causes diarrhea and colitis.
 For more information, please see here.

 February 10, 2020 — Palette Life Sciences, Inc., a medical device company dedicated to assisting healthcare professionals (HCPs) to improve patient outcomes in colorectal urologic and oncologic conditions and diseases, today announced the launch of the Solesta® Reimbursement Assistance Program.
 Solesta is a minimally-invasive, and easily injectable viscous gel made from two polysaccharides, Non-Animal Stabilized Hyaluronic Acid (NASHA®) and Dextranomer (Dx) microspheres.1 Solesta is the only quick, nonsurgical treatment for fecal incontinence, administered in an outpatient setting without the need for anesthesia.2 HCPs can simply follow three steps at MySolesta.com to become trained in Solesta administration and technique.
 Studies have shown that Solesta can help patients return to a more active lifestyle (socializing, going to work, etc.) and reduces the depression and embarrassment that is often associated with bowel control problems.